dh-epfl-students/dhlab-cultural-weaponisation-ukraine-benchmark/README.md

 <img src="plots/Proportion_of_all_Wikipedia_Edits_per_User_on_Ur_related_Articles_large.png" alt="Plot of edits" width="500"/>
 </p>

+We can see that while the batche's size of edits doesn't really make any difference, the set's size of Ua/Ru keywords does.
+The small size really focus on Ua/Ru specific article while the large set is more about controversial/political/historical article in general.
+Now, we can select only the Ua/Ru related articles to see if a certain pattern shows off.

 #### Weaponsing edits vs non weaponising edits per year for top 10 for only Ur/Ru related article

 <p align="center">